nguyenkhois/code-template-generator/README.md

 |`-help`|-|View the help information|
 |`-u`|-| Automatic update checking and installation for the latest stable version (*) |

 (*) Administrator permission is required for the automatic updating.
-Example for MacOS and Ubuntu:
+Here is example for MacOS and Ubuntu:
 * `$ sudo generate -u`
 * `$ sudo generate --update`